diego0020/braviz-app/sphinx_doc/source/graphical/build_roi.rst

     :align: center
     :alt: Roi builder sphere panel

+The sphere panel is where you will control the attributes of the ROI.
+At the top there is a reminder of the ROI name and the coordinates system.
+Next we have the current subject and the associated sphere, which is characterized by a *radius* and the *x*, *y* and *z* coordinates of its center.
+You can manipulate this values directly using the mouse and keyboard.

+The *copy from cursor* button will translate the sphere center to the position of the cursor on an image or on a surface.
+By clicking on an image in the context viewer a cursor in form of a red cross will appear; if you instead click on a surface a red cone will appear.
+Pressing this button will translate the sphere to the active cursor.

 .. hint::
     You can also move the sphere center towards the cursor by pressing the *c* key in the keyboard.

+The button labeled *Optimize* will move the sphere to the place of maximum FA in a small neighborhood.

+To save the modifications of the sphere into the database you must press the *Save sphere* button.
+Pay special attention to this button, whenever it is active it means there are unsaved changes.

+The next part of the panel lets you control visual attributes of the sphere.
+First is a slider for adjusting the sphere opacity, afterwards a button where you can select a color for the sphere, and finally a box which lets you choose between solid or wire-frame representations.

+The *Show fibers* checkbox lets you preview the fibers that go through the current sphere, and the *Calculate value inside ROI* checkbox lets you see the mean value (of the current context image), the mean FA, and the mean MD; calculated over the voxels inside the current sphere.

 The extrapolate dialog
 ^^^^^^^^^^^^^^^^^^^^^^^^